 I am a Professor of Geobiology in the Division of Geological and Planetary Sciences at Caltech, and am affiliated with the geobiology, geochemistry, and environmental science academic options.
 I serve as the option representative for geobiology.
 I currently teach three courses: Organic Geochemistry (Ge 143), Isotope Ratio Mass Spectrometry (Ge 145), and Stable Isotope Biogeochemistry (Ge 140c).
 Ge-143 and 145 are taught in the fall in alternate years (2016 is Ge-143), 140c is every spring except this year (2017), as I will be on sabbatical this spring.
 Beginning in the summer of 2017, I will be co-directing the International Geobiology Course hosted at Caltech and the Wrigley Marine Institute.

-My research group currently consists of a lab manager, 2 postdocs, and 1 PhD student.
+My research group currently consists of a lab manager, technician, 2 postdocs, and 1 PhD students.
 You can see their smiling faces here.
 If you are interested in coming to work with me as a student or postdoc, please email.

 John Eiler and I recently formed a company called Isotomics to commercialize the application of clumped-isotope measurements in organic molecules.
 So far its just a website...